 In this interview, we asked UJAM founder Peter Gorges and MOK founder Taiho Yamada to share their thoughts on Finisher NEO and Waverazor.
-Both companies joined forces for an exclusive bundle offer!
-Only until Sunday, May 10th you can get the NEO Waverazor Bundle for $ 149.
+Both companies joined forces for an exclusive bundle offer which expired!

 MAY 7TH, 2020

 Read the interview below to learn how the Waverazor synth engine came together and why everyone needs a sophisticated Instagram filter for sound like Finisher NEO.

 First up, Taiho tells us how he admired the synth sounds of the 60s and 70s and how new forms of synthesis inspired the team at MOK.